DLXPlugins/highlight-and-share/readme.txt

 * Initial release on WordPress.org

 == Upgrade Notice ==

+= 4.5.1 =
+Hot Fix for 4.5.0 users.
+Please update to this version.
+The JavaScript was passing incorrect settings data, breaking permalinks and some URLs.
+Performance and layout related fixes are in this release.
+Please see the changelog for more details.

 = 4.5.0 =
 Performance and layout related fixes are in this release.
 Please see the changelog for more details.